snofla/WhatWatchKit/README.markdown

 ### WhatWatchModel

 The image classification neural network is trained on my own data.
-The accuracy is around the 60% - 100%, naturally because categorising a watch also involves a bit of personal taste:
+The accuracy ranges from 60% to 100%, which is expected given that categorizing watches involves some subjectivity:

 | Training                                                     | Validation                                                   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |